gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 We learned if you want to make 3D data **USE A 3D MODELING PACKAGE!!!** 😝

 To do anything really useful you'd likely need a real [UV editor](https://www.google.com/search?q=uv+editor).
-Dealing the the caps as well is something a 3D editor would help with.
+Dealing with the caps as well is something a 3D editor would help with.
 Instead of using a limited set of options when lathing you'd use other features of the editor to add caps and generate easier UVs for the caps.
 3d editors also support [extruding faces](https://www.google.com/search?q=extruding+model) and [extruding along a path](https://www.google.com/search?q=extruding+along+a+path) which if you take